darthrob6625/PA16_3/README.md

 ### Problem Statement

 The objective of this assignment is to construct and evaluate multiple machine learning classification models for the purpose of assessing marketing campaigns within a banking organization.
 Specifically, the models to be developed and optimized include k-nearest neighbors, logistic regression, decision trees, and support vector machines.
+The banking organization has requested an evaluation of the effectiveness of its marketing campaigns in order to determine whether customers are likely to respond positively.